alimate/errors-spring-boot-starter/EXPOSED-ARGS.md

 We've tried our best to handle web related exceptions consistently across both Servlet and Reactive stack.

 #### Missing Request Params, Headers and Cookies
-For any missing header, request param or cookie param, the starter exposes thew following:
+For any missing header, request param or cookie param, the starter exposes the following:

 | Description   | Named Argument | Positional Index |    Value   |
 |:-------------:|:--------------:|:----------------:|:----------:|